Can Cats Eat Spam? The Truth About This Canned Meat and Feline Health

 Many of the most alarming claims about Spam and its ingredients have been overstated.

-Can Cats Eat Pork and Beef?
+Can Cats Eat Pork and Ham?

-In the wild, feral cats consume small prey like mice, birds, rats, and insects.
-Their bodies evolved specifically for digesting and metabolizing animal proteins and fats.
+Cats are obligate carnivores, meaning they require specific nutrients found only in animal tissue to survive.
+In the wild, feral cats consume small prey like mice, birds, and insects, and their bodies evolved specifically for digesting these lean animal proteins.

 Salt and Preservatives in Spam